MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-app-service-release-notes-update-six.md

 - Azure Function Monitoring continually shows "Loading" in the portal

-When you attempt to monitor individual Functions, within an Azure Function application, in the tenant portal, you will see no invocation log, success count or error count.
-To re-enable this functionality, go to your **Function App**, go to **Platform Features** and go to **Application settings**.
+When you attempt to monitor individual Functions, within an Azure Function application, in the tenant portal, you will see no invocation log, success count, or error count.
+To re-enable this functionality, go to your **Function App**, go to **Platform Features**, and go to **Application settings**.
 Add a new app setting - name **AzureWebJobsDashboard** and set the value to the same value as set in AzureWebJobsStorage.
 Then go to the Monitor view on your function and you will see the monitoring information.

 ## Next steps